alidcast/ency-docs/content/guide/core-concepts/TaskFlow.md

 # Managing Task Concurrency

 You'll often want to control the flow and frequency of concurrent operations.
 For example, you might not want to fire an ajax call until the user stops typing or you might only want to request the scroll position of a page after a certain period of time.
-Vuency was built for these sort of operations in mind.
-All tasks have a `flow` modifier that you can use to manage the flow of repeat requests.
+Ency was built for these sort of operations in mind.
+Tasks have a `flow` modifier that you can use to manage the flow of repeat requests.

 ## Task Flow

 #### Default Behavior: Tasks Run Concurrently

 By default, tasks run concurrently.
-In the demo below, notice how calling an operation multiple times during the same period of time causes the lifespan of each operation overlap.
+In the demo below, notice how multiple calls to the same operation during the same period of time causes the lifespan of each one to overlap.

 <div class="showcase">
   <ConcurrencyTimeline flow="default" />
 </div>

- Most of the time you won't want repeat calls to overlap, so you can use the `flow` modifier to specify policies and constraints for how subsequent calls should be handled.
+Most of the time you won't want repeat calls to overlap, so you can use the `flow` modifier to specify policies and constraints for how repeat calls should be handled.

 There are three options: you can either `enqueue`, `restart`, or `drop` repeat requests.